The handlebody group is a virtual duality group: A combinatorial model of a classifying space for the handlebody group

 \subsection{The RGB poset}

-As in \cref{rem: connection to outer space} we let $\SD = \SD(V)$ denote the poset of simple disc systems in $V$.
-When $g=0$, the empty disc system is considered to be an element of $\SD(V)$.
-The main result of this section will be that the space $\mathcal{Y}(V)$ is stratified by a labelled version of $\SD(V)^\op$, where each disc in a simple system is coloured either red, green, or blue.
+In this section, we shall construct a stratification of the space $\mathcal Y(V)$, whose strata are indexed by coloured simple disc systems in $V$.

-\begin{defn}[The posets $\RGB(V)$ and $\dRGB(V)$] Define the poset $\RGB=\RGB(V)$ as follows.
+\begin{defn}[The posets $\RGB$ and $\dRGB$] Define the poset $\RGB=\RGB(V)$ as follows.
 An element of $\RGB(V)$ is a given by a simple disc system in $V$, all of whose discs are coloured red, green or blue.
-We say $D \leq D'$, if $D'$ can be obtained from $D$ by some combination of adding new blue discs, turning green discs blue, and turning green discs red.
+If $g(V)=0$, then the empty disc system is considered to be a simple disc system.
+We say $D \leq D'$, if $D'$ can be obtained from $D$ by a combination of adding new blue discs, turning some green discs blue, and turning some green discs red.
 We denote by $\dRGB(V) \subset \RGB(V)$ the upwards-closed subposet consisting of disc systems which either contain a red disc, or with the property that deleting all blue discs leaves a non-simple disc system. \end{defn}

 \begin{defn}[The \emph{RGB disc system} given by $\sigma \in \mathcal{Y}(V)$] For $\sigma \in \mathcal{Y}(V)$, its associated \emph{RGB disc system} $d(\sigma)$ has an underlying simple disc system consisting of discs whose associated geodesic meridians have length at most $\eps'$.
 Furthermore \begin{itemize} \item discs associated to geodesics of length $\eps$ are red, \item discs associated to geodesics of lengths in $(\eps,\eps')$ are green, \item discs associated to geodesics of length $\eps'$ are blue. \end{itemize} \end{defn}